Kara De Folo

 Del Sol Review seeks to publish unsolicited work in the categories of creative non-fiction, short stories, and flash fiction.
 All forms and styles are considered, 300 words to 5,000 words.
 Please note that editors prefer fiction and cnf containing unique and interesting subject matter.

-Submission period is now closed and will reopen in late April.
+Submission period is now open.

 Editor Kari Pilgrim - kpilg822 (at) aol.com